elm-city-craftworks/notes.practicingruby.com/_posts/2013-05-14-volume-7-plans.md

 reducing the frequency of these news updates, consolidating them into a single in-depth post on the third Tuesday of each month.
-These changes will free up enough time for me to return the traditional article style that we've been fine-turning over the years, rather than continuing on with experimental content formats.
+These changes will free up enough time for me to return the traditional article style that we've been fine-tuning over the years, rather than continuing on with experimental content formats.

 The bet I'm making here is that "less frequent, but better" content